jameslawler/notes/docs/portuguese-language/verbs/entrar.md

 ## Writing Prompts

-1. A que associações você pertencia na escola?
+1. A que associações pertencia na escola?
 Which clubs did you belong to in school?
-2. Descreva como você participou num projeto.
+2. Descreva como participou num projeto.
 Describe how you participated in a project.
-3. Quais quartos que você usa todos os dias em casa?
+3. Que partes da casa usa todos os dias?
 Which rooms do you use everyday at home?